crmueller100/child-mind-institute-problematic-internet-use/README.md

 # CMI - Problematic Internet Use

-This repository houses my solution to the [Child Mind Institute - Problematic Internet Use](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use) Kaggle competition.
+This repository outlines my solution to the [Child Mind Institute - Problematic Internet Use](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use) Kaggle competition.
 Held from September to December 2024, the goal was to predict problematic internet usage in children based on their physical activity and fitness data.

 ### Motivation

 This was my first foray into the world of Kaggle competitions!
-It provided a fantastic opportunity to apply my machine learning knowledge I studied in grad school to a real-world problem.
+It provided a fantastic opportunity to apply my machine learning knowledge I studied in grad school to a real-world data set.

 ### Approach